kabudahab/assembly-pipeline-vm/README.md

 ## Install bioinformatics software

-This pipeline requires velvet, prokka, smalt, SSPACE, SGA, khmer, QUASR, and GapFiller to be installed.
+This pipeline requires the following software to be installed:
+* Samtools,
+* velvet,
+* prokka,
+* smalt,
+* SSPACE,
+* SGA,
+* khmer,
+* QUASR,
+* and GapFiller

-This can be done manually by installing them from their original software repositories, or alternativally you can download and install a bundle of all of the required bioinformatics software as follows:
+This can be done either:
+* manually by installing them from their original software repositories, or
+* alternativally you can download and install a bundle of all of the required bioinformatics software as follows:

 1. Download BioSoftware.tar.gz ().
 2. Extract the file BioSoftware.tar.gz to ~/Documents/